FITS - the first major festival in Central and Eastern Europe organized online

 The entrance of the spectators is free, City Hall Râşnov providing regular buses, from the city center (Amza Pellea cinema ) to the base of Cărbunarii Valley, every 30 minutes.

-the Consulate of the Republic of Poland in Brașov, supported, promoted and participated in this event by the presence of the honorary consul, Mr. Janusz Szalinski, this having a successful collaboration with the entire polish team participating,but also with their supporters.
+The Consulate of the Republic of Poland in Brașov, supported, promoted and participated in this event by the presence of the honorary consul, Mr. Janusz Szalinski, this having a successful collaboration with the entire polish team participating,but also with their supporters.
 In order to support the polish team at the World Ski Championship in Râșnov, the members of the polish VI Contingent from Craiova were also present.

 Polish architecture in Râmnicu Vâlcea